As Trump dismantles the existing world order, his version is still taking shape

 Trump says these shows of strength give the U.S. leverage when it comes to making peace.
 The president has had diplomatic breakthroughs, including a ceasefire agreement in the Israel-Hamas conflict.

-But Brands notes that Trump has been stymied when dealing with the U.S.' most powerful rivals, Russia and China.
+But Brands notes that Trump has been stymied when dealing with the United States' most powerful rivals, Russia and China.

 "He has been far less effective at coercing Russia to end the war in Ukraine and far less effective at coercing China on economic or strategic matters," said Brands.